xwmario/Warez/README.md

 # Warez
-The list is the biggest [Warez](http://anonym.es/?https://en.wikipedia.org/wiki/Warez_scene) overview around Warez on the entire internet!
+The list is the biggest [Warez](http://anonym.es/?https://en.wikipedia.org/wiki/Warez_scene) overview around the Warez topic on the entire internet!
 It contains links to Warez related topics, discussions, tools etc. and provides some background information about the scene.

 ## Disclaimer
 **Me (myself and I) nor GitHub supporting warez (!) - we're not responsible for external links or their content!
 If you dislike the information the list provides then contact the website owner/webmaster/hoster directly and fill a DMCA request.**